 SQL Injection vulnerabilities exist in nearly every database driven web application.
 And most of today’s web applications are database driven.
 Though this method of system attack has been around for nearly as long as the Internet itself, it remains a steady threat.
-In fact, SQL Injection attacks are among the most common--and have always been listed on the OWASP Top 10, a list of most critical web security flaws released every three years.
+In fact, SQL Injection attacks are among the most common--and have always been listed on the OWASP Top 10 list of most critical web security flaws, which is released every three years.

 SQL Injection (SQLi) is a common web application vulnerability that allows attackers to steal or modify web application data that is stored in the backend database, such as customer credit card details.
 To do this, a hacker injects Structured Query Language code in a SQL statement through a web input form, in order to gain access to resources or modify the information assets in some way.
 There are three main types of SQL Injection vulnerabilities: In-band SQLi, Blind SQLI, and Out-of-band SQLi.

 Though there are initiatives that your IT team can take to lower your risks as a hacker target, such as to fix poorly coded web applications, or employ a web application firewall (WAF).
 Though these fixes alone are not enough to keep your web environments safe or ensure the security of your information assets.